EpsilonSolutions/netscaler-command-reference/docs/responder/responder-htmlpage/responder-htmlpage.md

 ##import responder htmlpage

 Imports the specified HTML page to the NetScaler appliance, assigns it the specified name, and stores it in the list of Responder HTML page objects.
+This page can be used as a HTTP response body using the responder respondwithhtmlpage action type.

 ##Synopsys